 Layer 3 switch (also known as a multi-layer switch) is a multi-functional device that have the same functionality like a layer 2 switch, but behaves like a router when necessary.
-It's generally faster than a router due to its hardware based routing functions, but it's also more expensive than a normal switch.
+It's generally faster than a router due to its hardware-based routing functions, but it's also more expensive than a normal switch.

-Open NetSim and click Examples > Experiments > Understanding-VLAN-operation-in-L2-and-L3-Switches > Sample-1 as shown below
+Open NetSim and click on Experiments > Advanced Routing> Understanding VLAN operation in L2 and L3 Switches then click on the tile in the middle panel to load the example as shown in below

-NetSim UI displays the configuration file corresponding to this experiment as shown below Figure 29-4.
+Figure 29-3: List of scenarios for the example of Understanding VLAN operation in L2 and L3 Switches NetSim UI displays the configuration file corresponding to this experiment as shown below Figure 29-4.

-Figure 29-4: Intra-VLAN Network topology
+Figure 29-4: Network set up for studying the Intra-VLAN

-Sample 1: Intra-VLAN
+Intra-VLAN